 Guest Contributor, Dan Mahlebashian, is a recently retired General Motors executive.
 Dan led GM’s Global Business Services organization, the global SAP environment, and acted as the Chief Contracting Officer.
-Dan is an advisory board member of Ashling Partners.
+Dan is an advisory board member of Ashling Partners and writes about Business Process Outsourcing.
 His opinions are his alone.

 Structuring and managing Business Process Outsourcing (BPO) engagements can be tricky.
 The ground beneath the traditional BPO model and value proposition was already shifting due to advancements within intelligent automation technologies and processes.
 This gets further complicated when thinking about the impact from a Supply Chain perspective in a post COVID19 environment.
 My thoughts that follow will help define the key considerations when considering a BPO arrangement, how to measure the success of that arrangement, and how to define proper service level expectations that allow your organization to become more efficient, effective, and deliver better experiences across your stakeholders.